 We are also advancing a clinical-stage program based on drug repositioning to develop an anti-fibrotic drug.
-Our lead drug candidate in this program, nitazoxanide, or NTZ, is an approved anti-parasitic agent that has shown promising activity against fibrosis in our preclinical disease models.
-We expect a Phase 2 proof-of-concept trial to evaluate NTZ for the treatment of NASH patients with significant fibrosis to be initiated in 2018.
+Our lead drug candidate in this program, nitazoxanide, or NTZ, is an approved anti-parasitic agent.
+In December 2018, we announced the initiation of an investigator-initiated Phase 2 proof-of-concept trial to evaluate NTZ for the treatment of NASH patients with significant fibrosis.